bbauska/JS-Basics-Unlock/README.md

 Debouncing delays the function call until after a specified cooldown period elapses after the last call.
-This is useful for events that don\'t need to be handled immediately and can wait for the input to
-\"settle,\" such as keystroke events in a search bar.
+This is useful for events that don&#39;t need to be handled immediately and can wait for the input to &quot;settle,&quot; such as keystroke events in a search bar.

 Example of Throttling: